aeternity/protocol/channels/ON-CHAIN.md

 After this transaction has been included in a block, the channel MUST be considered closed and allow no further modifications.

-MUST be signed using private key corresponding to the public key `from`.
+The transaction MUST be signed using private key corresponding to the public key `from`.

+The amounts must correspond to the ones on-chain, provided by the last channel_close_solo or channel_slash.

 ## Channel state tree